eafflu/runtime/README.md

 ![cartesion coordinate system](http://i.imgur.com/jyZuFer.png)

-We've defined a couple of variables that should help you.
+We've defined a couple of variables that should help you draw shapes in the right place.

-`canvasWidth` is the total width of the game screen `canvasHeight` is the total height of the game screen `groundY` is the y coordinate of the ground line
+`canvasWidth` is the total width of the game screen
+`canvasHeight` is the total height of the game screen
+`groundY` is the y coordinate of the ground line

 See the [opspark-draw documentation](https://libraries.io/bower/opspark-draw) for more details on drawing functions you can use or look at the source directly in your project at `bower_components/opspark-draw/draw.js`.
 You can also use anything in the [create.js API](http://www.createjs.com/docs/easeljs/modules/EaselJS.html).